Pakhomovskii/gisma_Computer_Programming_project/README.md

 ### API Documentation

 Explore my simple [API Documentation](http://64.226.89.177/api/doc#/) to get started with integrating your applications or conducting assessments.
+Also, I have a simple streamlit [application](https://ui-co2-sruhci6zpqfzajsimqkbpg.streamlit.app) for this project.

 ### Project Overview